General Manager, Cambridge Innovation Center Miami

 Miami, Miami-Dade County

-Her passion hinges on creating communities that are true ecosystems, most recently by leading the expansion of the Cambridge Innovation Center (CIC) to Miami.
-CIC is the oldest, most successful, and largest innovation hub in the United States, espousing particular philosophies for economic impact and community engagement.
-Prior to that, she serves as the Chief Innovation & Technology for a nonprofit focused on Cuba, as well as one of six product strategists for a $4B human resources software company.
+Prior to that, she served as the Chief Innovation & Technology Officer for a nonprofit focused on Cuba, as well as one of six product strategists for a $5B human resources software company.

 Natalia has been a contributor to outlets such as The Huffington Post, the World Economic Forum, Mic, and La Nacion.
 She holds a B.A. in Psychology and Government from Harvard University and an M.A. in Organizational Psychology from Columbia University.
 She has been an immigrant, twice, and is of Cuban and Russian descent.